ComBin/puppet-opensearch/REFERENCE.md

 ##### <a name="provider"></a>`provider`

-The specific backend to use for this `elasticsearch_snapshot_repository` resource.
+The specific backend to use for this `opensearch_snapshot_repository` resource.
 You will seldom need to specify this
 --- Puppet will usually discover the appropriate provider for your platform.

 ##### <a name="type"></a>`type`